bosun-monitor/bosun/docs/expressions.md

 `groupByNode(collectd.*.cpu.*.cpu.idle,1,'avg')`

-returns series named like `host1`, `host2` etc, in which case the format string can simply be `host`.
+returns seriesSet named like `host1`, `host2` etc, in which case the format string can simply be `host`.

 `collectd.web15.cpu.*.cpu.*`

-returns series named like `collectd.web15.cpu.3.idle`, requiring a format like  `.host..core..cpu_type`.
+returns seriesSet named like `collectd.web15.cpu.3.idle`, requiring a format like  `.host..core..cpu_type`.

 For advanced cases, you can use graphite's alias(), aliasSub(), etc to compose the exact parseable output format you need.
 This happens when the outer graphite function is something like "avg()" or "sum()" in which case graphite's output series will be identified as "avg(some.string.here)".

-### GraphiteBand(query string, duration string, period string, format string, num string) series
+### GraphiteBand(query string, duration string, period string, format string, num string) seriesSet

 Like band() but for graphite queries.

 ## Logstash Query Functions

-### lscount(indexRoot string, keyString string, filterString string, bucketDuration string, startDuration string, endDuration string) series
+### lscount(indexRoot string, keyString string, filterString string, bucketDuration string, startDuration string, endDuration string) seriesSet

 lscount returns the per second rate of matching log documents.